 Statistics published by CTCL show that the city of Detroit, a Democrat stronghold, received more than $3.5 million in grant money in the runup to the 2020 presidential election, while most Republican-dominated jurisdictions received $5,000 grants or nothing at all.

-CTCL, CEIR, and NVAHI did not immediately respond to a request from The Epoch Times.
+Zuckerberg couldn’t be reached for comment.
+Representatives for CTCL, CEIR, and NVAHI didn’t respond by press time to a request from The Epoch Times for comment.